Civic Engagement Microgrant Program

 Microgrants of up to $4,000 will be awarded to STEM graduate student and postdoc-led groups to design and execute projects that create dialogue with public officials, local community leaders, and the public around issues of common concern.
 These funds provide opportunities for grantees to develop skills in areas such as communication and program planning, along with an understanding of public policy and government to have an impact in their local communities.

-Applications for the 2023-2024 Civic Engagement Microgrant Program are NOW OPEN.
+Applications for the 2023-2024 Civic Engagement Microgrant Program are closed.
+Stay tuned for news in March 2024 regarding our next round of microgrant applications.

 Building trust in science and with local communities and with policymakers through public engagement is an essential skill for scientists to develop.
 87% of Americans surveyed believe it is important for scientists to inform elected officials about their research and its impact on society, based on a poll commissioned by Research!America.